ABOUT ERIN'S HOUSE

-In Fort Wayne, Indiana, on January 5, 1989, Erin Farragh, not yet six years old, died suddenly of unknown causes.
+In Fort Wayne, Indiana on January 5, 1989, Erin Farragh - not yet six years old - died suddenly of unknown causes.
 Her death left a deep void in the lives of her family and friends.
-Erin’s parents were able to find support groups for themselves, but not for Erin’s younger siblings.
-The Junior League of Fort Wayne, led by a Farragh family friend, Tracie Martin, founded Erin’s House for Grieving Children, the first of its kind in Indiana and the 32nd grieving center for children in the United States.
+Erin’s parents were able to find grief support groups for themselves, but were unable to obtain adequate support for her younger siblings.
+The Junior League of Fort Wayne - led by Farragh family friend, Tracie Martin - founded Erin’s House for Grieving Children — the first of its kind in Indiana and the 32nd grieving center for children in the United States.

-Since 1993, Erin’s House for Grieving Children has provided a safe, nurturing, and comfortable environment for children to process through their grief.
-They learn how to express their emotions, share their feelings and reinvest back into their lives.
+Since 1993, Erin’s House for Grieving Children has provided a safe, nurturing, and comfortable environment for children to process their grief.
+They learn how to express their emotions, share their feelings, and reinvest back into their lives.
 They do this by spending time with other children who understand their grief.
-Our programming reduces the negative consequences of unresolved grief and, time and time again, we have seen these children grow into compassionate, respectful, and productive young adults.
+Our program reduces the negative consequences of unresolved grief.
+Time and time again, we have seen these children grow into compassionate, respectful, and productive young adults.

 — Erin’s dad